 The Shumlin team was supremely confident that it knew just how to do this.
 The Governor's health care guru Anya Rader Wallack set forth the coming Vermont program in an article in the New England Journal of Medicine.
-When it was pointed out that much of what Act 48 hoped to do required waivers from the Federal government, our equally confident governor informed the media that "we can outsmart the feds".

 Act 48 required a detailed financing plan for Green Mountain Care, to be delivered by Jan.
 15, 2013 (conveniently after the 2012 election).
 In July 2012 the Shumlin administration contracted with the University of Massachusetts to perform the specified work.